mraszyk/rc2sql/README.md

 We recommend running the experiments using `docker` and the provided `Dockerfile`.
 Please set up at least 8 GiB of main memory for your Docker container.
-Note that the first command below will take some time to finish (roughly 20 minutes).
+Note that the first command below will take some time to finish.
 ```
 sudo docker build --no-cache -t rc2sql .
 sudo docker run -it rc2sql